Skip to main content

 Monarch (44 sites), open early to mid-May & late June to early Sept, unserviced, pit toilets, potable water, fee.

-Takakkaw Falls (35 sites), open late June to mid-Oct, walk-in tent sites, pit toilets, pump water, fee, 100% reservable, no first-come first-served spaces.
+Takakkaw Falls (35 sites), open late June to mid-Oct, walk-in tent sites, pit toilets, pump water, fee, 100% reservable, no first-come first-served spaces, accessibility details.

 What to See and Do: